3RaGaming/Web_Control/README.md

 Ubuntu 16.04 (or any other linux of your choosing, if you have the know-how to figure it out)

-Apache2 with SSL Enabled.
+Apache2 with SSL Enabled and mod_rewrite.
 (Web Control is currently set to only work on a an https connection)

 php7 with cURL